aws-observability/terraform-aws-observability-accelerator/examples/existing-cluster-java/README.md

 ## Destroy resources

-If you leave this stack running, you will incur charges.
+If you leave this stack running, you will continue to incur charges.
 To remove all resources created by Terraform, [refresh your Grafana API key](#apikey) and run:

 ```sh